Back to Initiatives & Projects List

 Commercial Aviation Alternative Fuels Initiative (CAAFI)

 CAAFI’s goal is to promote the development, evaluation, and commercialization of drop-in alternative jet fuel options that offer equivalent levels of safety and compare favourably on cost with petroleum based jet fuel, while also offering environmental improvement and security of energy supply for aviation.

 Airlines, aircraft and engine manufacturers, energy producers, researchers, international participants and U.S. government agencies

-CAAFI is a coalition of airlines, aircraft and engine manufacturers, energy producers, researchers, international participants and U.S. government agencies that seeks to enhance energy security and environmental sustainability for aviation by exploring the use of drop-in alternative jet fuels.
+CAAFI is a coalition of airlines, airports, aircraft and engine manufacturers, energy producers, researchers, non-governmental organizations, international participants and U.S. government agencies that seek to enhance energy security and environmental sustainability for aviation by exploring and facilitating the use of drop-in alternative jet fuels.

 CAAFI primarily serves as a means of exchanging information and coordinating stakeholder efforts.
 This is done through development of communication tools for evaluation of alternative jet fuel readiness, the holding of technical workshops, outreach to domestic and international aviation, energy, and financial industry forums, and communication with the news media.

-- Environment--participants are working on developing sustainability resources to assist the aviation community in understanding sustainability needs, measuring engine emissions that affect air quality, quantify the full life-cycle greenhouse gas emissions resulting from the fuel production process including feedstock extraction and transport, fuel processing, fuel distribution and land use changes.
+- Environment--participants are working on developing sustainability resources to assist the aviation community in understanding multi-faceted sustainability needs and impacts, measuring engine emissions that affect air quality, and quantifying the full life-cycle greenhouse gas emissions resulting from the fuel production process (including feedstock establishment and growth, extraction and transport, fuel processing, fuel distribution, and land use change).

 - Business and Economics--to facilitate the deployment of alternative jet fuels in the marketplace, participants are connecting fuel producers and consumers, evaluating the business case for use of alternative jet fuel, and identifying opportunities for deployment.